kubernetes/kubernetes/docs/design/security_context.md

 ## Background

-The problem of securing containers in Kubernetes has come up [before](https://github.com/GoogleCloudPlatform/kubernetes/issues/398) and the potential problems with container security are [well known](http://opensource.com/business/14/7/docker-security-selinux).
+The problem of securing containers in LMKTFY has come up [before](https://github.com/GoogleCloudPlatform/lmktfy/issues/398) and the potential problems with container security are [well known](http://opensource.com/business/14/7/docker-security-selinux).
 Although it is not possible to completely isolate Docker containers from their hosts, new features like [user namespaces](https://github.com/docker/libcontainer/pull/304) make it possible to greatly reduce the attack surface.

 ## Motivation